MSP Airport Snowplow Drivers Union Files Intent To Strike

 MINNEAPOLIS (WCCO) — The union representing about 100 snowplow drivers at several Twin Cities airports, including Minneapolis-St. Paul International Airport, filed its intent to strike Wednesday.

-“Nobody wants a strike, but the significant disparities that exist between union employees at the MAC cannot continue to compound,” Gabriel said.
+“Nobody wants a strike, but the significant disparities that exist between union employees at the MAC cannot continue to compound,” Gabriel said in a statement Wednesday.

+On Thursday, Gabriel announced that the state mediator has scheduled the next mediation session between the union and MAC on Monday, Jan.
+24. She says that’s one day before the union “can legally call a strike.”

 MAC Board Chair Rick King said in a statement Wednesday that Teamsters snowplow drivers are already “the best paid” in the area.
 He called the possible strike “disappointing,” and criticized drivers for being “willing to disrupt the air transportation system rather than reach a reasonable settlement at the bargaining table.”